 In July 2012, the European Commission presented a proposal to facilitate drug testing on humans within the EU.
 Within this context, it is considered particularly worrying that the Commission’s plans would lower protection standards within the EU.
 In addition, the current debate needs to consider the conduct of drug testing in developing and emerging countries where less stringent research and ethical standards apply.

-Together with experts from various disciplines, the German Ethics Council aims to draw attention to this issue and to promote a nuanced public discourse by taking into account the following aspects:
+Together with experts from various disciplines, the German Ethics Council aimed to draw attention to this issue and to promote a nuanced public discourse by taking into account the following aspects:

 - How are the current ethical principles and legal regulations for research on humans in Germany and Europe implemented and are they sufficient?